danhood/procas-enhancements/README.md

 In Firefox:

-1. Simply follow open [the script](https://github.com/danhood/procas-enhancements/raw/master/procas-enhancements.user.js) in Firefox
+1. Simply open [the script](https://github.com/danhood/procas-enhancements/raw/master/procas-enhancements.user.js) in Firefox
 2. Acknowledge the Greasemonkey dialog to install the script